z-bj/z-bj/README.md

 ![banner](https://github.com/z-bj/z-bj/blob/master/GitHub_profile_banner.webp)

-## Who is at the Wheel
+## In a nutshell

-Hi, I am Zak, a multidisciplinary builder and web developer from  <b>Paris, France</b> with background in Urban strategy, strategic design and engineering studies.
+I'm a multidisciplinary builder and web developer from  <b>Paris, France</b> with background in Urban strategy, strategic design and engineering studies.
 I love creating fine things with social and/or cultural impact in mind.
 And, as we all are, I am a lifelong student of life and the craft.

 ⤷ React JS since 2020.
 User-centered, and very attracted by Creative UI, Clean code, and DevOps.<br>